webrtc-rs/apprtc/docs/deployment/README-sfu.rs.md

 WantedBy=multi-user.target
 ```

+`--tls`, `--certificate`, and `--private-key` protect only the optional redirect endpoint; the `https://` scheme in `--grpc-url` independently enables server-authenticated TLS for the outbound gRPC session.
 Do not use `--insecure-tls` in production.
-Enable sfu service on the host:
+Enable the SFU service on the host:

 ```bash
 sudo systemctl daemon-reload